About / FAQ

 To be eligible to submit, you must be a currently enrolled student at a campus which holds a current Financial Membership with Tertiary Access Group (TAG).
 See the full list of eligible campuses here.
 If your campus is not listed, contact us and we can look into it for you.

-Submissions close 31st October, 2020.
+Submissions close at midnight on the 1st November.
 Participants are able to log-in and add to/edit their submissions throughout the Competition Period, until this date.

 Yes, you can access your ‘My Account’ portal up until the close of Submissions, to edit existing content and add new content by clicking the ‘Login’ button in the header.